sarcDV/sarcDV.github.io/projects/MoCo/presentation.md

 ![bg right fit](images/motion-foto.jpg)
 # What's the problem?
 ##  Motion!
-### The enemy of photographers and people using MRI!
+### The Enemy of Photographers and MRI Users!

-- Please ignore the ugly guy in the photos!!! :smile:
+- Please ignore the unfortunate subject in the photos! 😄

-- It doesn't matter if you are taking a selfie with your new recent smartphone (top row) or an old Nokia 3310
+- Whether you're taking a selfie with your latest top smartphone (top row) or an old Nokia 3310, motion can always degrade image quality, regardless of the resolution you can achieve.
-- Despite the level of resolution you can achieve taking a picture, motion of the subject can always degrade the image quality

 ---
 ![bg left](images/au70_T1_OFFv.png)
 ## Magnetic Resonance Imaging